ScottLogic/blog/_posts/2026-07-14-three-approaches-to-tool-safety-with-coding-agents-choose-your-next-step.md

 2. Model-based decision based on the call and wider context, using a separate classifier model
 3. Programmatic logic in pre-tool-use hooks, for more complex decisions than pattern rules can handle

-The first two of those are probably what most people are using today, not least because it’s the easy path to reducing incessant permission approval requests \- set up some allow rules, or perhaps enable your agent runtime’s model auto classifier mode.
+The first two of those are probably what most people are using today, not least because they’re the easy path to reducing incessant permission approval requests \- set up some allow rules, or perhaps enable your agent runtime’s model-based auto classifier mode.

 By their nature, the main limitation of pre-execution tool guardrails is that they are only stop/go guards at the point of execution.
 They don’t do anything to constrain what the executed tool then goes on to do.
 The most any pre-execution guardrail could ever do is try and work out beforehand what a tool execution would do (e.g. by inspecting its code), but typical pre-execution tool guardrails are far from being so advanced.